Bruno Julliard: Political career

 Before being elected chairman of the UNEF, Julliard was a local branch leader of the French Young Socialist Movement (Mouvement des Jeunes Socialistes) and Socialist Party.
-During the party's campaign for the 2007 presidential election, however, he publicly criticized candidate Ségolène Royal for her positions on youth policy.
+During the party's campaign for the 2007 presidential election, however, he publicly criticised candidate Ségolène Royal for her positions on youth policy.

 In the 2008 municipal election, Julliard became a member of the Council of Paris and subsequently joined the team of mayor Bertrand Delanoë.
 In addition to his role in city politics, he was part of François Hollande's campaign team for the 2012 presidential election.
 From 2012 until 2013, he worked for Minister of Education Vincent Peillon.

 From 2013, Julliard served − alongside Myriam El Khomri – as spokesperson for the campaign of Anne Hidalgo, the Socialist Party's candidate for mayor of Paris in the 2014 elections.
-Following Hidalgo's victory, he was appointed First Deputy Mayor of Paris, in charge of cultural affairs.
+Following Hidalgo's victory, he was appointed First Deputy Mayor of Paris, responsible for cultural affairs.
 During his time in office, he oversaw efforts at the Louvre and Orsay museums in 2016 to move artworks to safety as the rain-swollen river Seine hit its highest level in 30 years.

 Ahead of the Socialist Party's 2017 primaries, Julliard joined Hidalgo in publicly endorsing Peillon as the party's candidate for that year's French presidential election.

+Life after politics

+In 2020, Julliard was recruited by entrepreneur and philanthropist Frédéric Jousset as director of Art Explora, a newly established non-profit foundation.